 The watch didn’t run at all.
 Most of the times that’s a bad omen.
 It shows that there likely is some serious damage somewhere in the gear train or the escapement.
-The most common causes are tangled hairsprings and broken balance staffs.
+The most common causes are a tangled hairspring or a broken balance staff.
 Anyway… on with disassembling.

 Remember to remove any power from the mainspring first.
 This is to prevent damage when you’re working on the wheel train.

-I lift the crown wheel and the ratchet wheel.
-Then I remove the broken case screw and lift the barrel bridge as well.
+Lift the crown wheel and the ratchet wheel.
+Remove the broken case screw and lift the barrel bridge as well.

 This intermediate wheel is necessary to bridge the distance between the main barrel and the 3rd wheel.
-Usually, the main barrel will drive the 3rd wheel.
+Usually, the main barrel drives the 3rd wheel.

-I then install the main barrel and place the wheels of the gear train in their correct positions.
-I Fit back the barrel bridge and guide the wheel pinions into the bearing jewels if they didn’t fell into place immediately.
-You can do that by keeping light pressure on the bridge with a peg wood and wiggle the wheels with another peg wood or (clean) old oiler.
+Install the main barrel and place the wheels of the gear train in their correct positions.
+Fit back the barrel bridge and guide the wheel pinions into the bearing jewels if they didn’t fell into place immediately.
+You can do so by keeping light pressure on the bridge with a peg wood and wiggle the wheels with another peg wood or (clean) old oiler.

-After that, I reinstall the crown wheel and the ratchet wheel with the click spring.
+After that, reinstall the crown wheel and the ratchet wheel with the click spring.